Alex Guarnaschelli: Television appearances

-She later made three appearances: as a judge in episode five of Iron Chef Gauntlet, where chef Gruenberg was eliminated before the final showdown in episode six "The Gauntlet". on the Food Network's Beat Bobby Flay.
-She challenged Bobby with her signature lobster dish.
-She also won that challenge.
-She made a guest appearance on Billions and as a mentor on season 20 of Worst Cooks in America as the captain of the Blue Team, opposite Anne Burrell.
+She later made appearances as a judge in episode five of Iron Chef Gauntlet, where chef Sarah Gruenberg was eliminated before the final showdown in episode six "The Gauntlet", and on the Food Network's Beat Bobby Flay, in which she challenged Bobby with her signature lobster dish and also won that challenge.
+She made a guest appearance as herself in the season 5 finale of the ABC Family sitcom Young and Hungry, in which her job offer to Emily Osment's main protagonist Gabi serves as the crux to the episode's storyline, left unresolved due to cancellation of both the show and a planned film wrap-up.
+She also appeared in the Showtime series Billions and as a mentor on season 20 of Worst Cooks in America as the captain of the Blue Team, opposite Anne Burrell.
 Alex ultimately became the winning mentor.

 In 2022, she premiered Alex vs. America, also on Food Network.

 Personal life

 On April 29, 2007, Guarnaschelli married Brandon Clark.
 The two met in 2006 at New York's Institute of Culinary Education while Alex was teaching a fish class.
 Their daughter, Ava, was born in July 2007.

 The couple's marriage eventually ended, and in June 2020, Guarnaschelli announced her engagement to chef Michael Castellon, a Chopped winner who had proposed to her on her birthday over the weekend of June 19–20.
 In February 2022, it was announced that the couple ended their engagement.